toolness/daily-edition/README.md

 ## Deployment

 This website is a Django app.

-If you want to run it on a production server, you'll probably want to run `setup.py install` and either add the app to an existing Django site or use the sample one in the `dev` directory as a basis for a new site.
-See `dev/settings.py` for information on specific settings that the app uses, and run `manage.py test daily_edition` to make sure that the app integrates properly with your setup.
+See `de_site/settings.py` for information on specific settings that the app uses, and run `manage.py test daily_edition` to make sure that the app integrates properly with your setup.